DALLAS — For more than a century, music has helped define Deep Ellum.

 The City of Dallas started a $10 million renovation of Elm Street last week designed to help improve Deep Ellum — the neighborhood.

 Fifteen years ago, 300 people lived here.
 Today, 2,000 people call Deep Ellum home.
-Its most vibrant time is during lunch and early evening happy hour.
-It's bustling no longer just at night.
+It's most vibrant time right now is during lunch and early evening happy hour; no longer just at night.

 "It's never going to be what it was, because I don't think what it was is really where we want to go," said Barry Annino, president of the Deep Ellum Foundation.